 Viewing posts for the category Hikes

 Posted by: budgettravel in California, Hikes, Interesting Natural Feature, United States of America 10 months, 3 weeks ago

 Posted by: budgettravel in Canada, Fun Activity, Hikes, Interesting Natural Feature 11 months, 3 weeks ago

-Posted by: budgettravel in Fun Activity, Hikes, History, Interesting Natural Feature, United States of America 1 year, 1 month ago
+Posted by: budgettravel in California, Hikes, Interesting Natural Feature, United States of America 1 year, 1 month ago

 The Sierra Buttes are a series of crags in the Lakes Basin in Northeastern California.
 At 8587 feet above sea level, the Buttes are the highest peaks in the Lakes Basin.
 The Buttes are composed of erosion-resistant rocks exploded from undersea volcanoes about 350 million years ago.
 Gold was mined here in the mid-to-late 1800’s.
 In 1869, a 106 pound gold nugget was uncovered near the Buttes.